innotegrity/go-slogx/README.md

 ## 👁️ Overview

-`go-slogx` is an extension of the proposed `slog` package being added to Golang core.
+`go-slogx` is an extension of the `slog` package in the Golang core.
 This package adds numerous extra features that are not currently available in the standard package.

 Please review the [module documentation](https://pkg.go.dev/go.innotegrity.dev/slogx) for details on how to properly the functions and classes contained in this module.